Be the first to know

 With CodeLive, hiring managers or recruiters can interview candidates remotely.
 Our product is designed to provide seamless interaction, so that you can present new coding challenges and watch how candidates work through them.

-Remote-first hiring: The world is your oyster
+Remote hiring: The world is your oyster

 With remote hiring, you’re not limited to local candidates — or even candidates in your country.
 You can draw attention from candidates around the world, and then use objective, non-biased coding tests to build your interview lists.
 You’ll find yourself interviewing candidates you might have weeded out using traditional hiring methods, and your team will be the better for it.
 If you want to reap the benefits of remote hiring, contact us and we can show you how.

 The latests news and articles